Claude vs ChatGPT for Marketing Agencies: 2026 Comparison

 ClaudeChatGPT

-Agentic workflows – Claude Code and MCP open standardChatGPT agent capable but less documented
+Agentic workflows, Claude Code and MCP open standardAgent capable but relies on proprietary infrastructure

-No native image or video generationImage and video – DALL-E and Sora 2
+No native image or video generationImage and video, GPT-4o image generation and Sora

 Head-to-Head Capability Breakdown